 Both bottles #3 and #4 are likely medicinal or chemical bottles of some sort.
 The side seam on #3 ends short of the lip, dating it to about 1860-1880.
 It would have been hand blown into a mold (BIM), and the flared lip would have been hand-applied in a second step.

-Both machine and hand-blown bottles frequently display embossed numbers and/or letters on their bases, rarely having anything to do with their makers or date of production, but more likely related to their contents or site of production.
+Both machine and hand-blown bottles frequently display embossed numbers and/or letters on their bases, sometimes having to do with their makers or date of production, but more likely related to their contents or production site.

-The seam on #4, also a medicinal, runs right up to the very top, and as in my black and white illustration above, can be seen when taking the aerial view, looking down on the top.
+The seam on #4, also a medicinal, runs right up to the very top, and as in my black and white illustration above, is visible when you look down on the top.

 This “Box O” mark on the bottom lets us know that the Owens Bottling Company manufactured it sometime between 1919 and 1929.
 You can also see the suction scar surrounding the mark.